 12.3.
-Special Effects on Function Outputs
+Special Effects on function outputs

 12.3.1.
-Switching on Outputs and Different Options
+Switching on outputs and different options

 Each function output can / must be unlocked prior to using it.
 Furthermore each output can be set to a certain effect and can be combined with the global function "Grade crossing", "Dimmer" and "Fire box".

-Effects are divided into lighting effects and sound effects.
+Effects are divided into lighting effects and special effects.